blakebrandon-hub/4-in-1-Game-Collection/README.md

 Turn any world you build into a fully AI-playable text adventure

 Drag-and-drop lore, characters, and rules
-Define glyphs that automatically track stats, inventory, and world state Compile a fully playable AI narrative game with one click Swap between Claude, Gemini, or GPT for narration
+Define "glyphs" that automatically track stats, inventory, and world state Compile a fully playable AI narrative game with one click Swap between Claude, Gemini, or GPT for narration